dominiquebeauchamp/cli_parser/README.md

-# cli_arg
+# cli_parser

-A Python command-line tool framework that lets you define CLI parsers with simple, composable decorators.
+A Python framework that lets you define CLI argument parsers with simple, composable decorators.

 ## Overview